-In the past, enterprise companies siloed onboarding and training into separate functions.
+In the past, companies siloed onboarding and training into separate functions.
 Or, they relied on a conventional learning management system (LMS) to dispense training.
 While those systems may have been automated, they failed to provide an integrated, excellent user experience.

 True training automation takes onboarding and training throughout the customer lifecycle to a new level – gathering insights along the way that can be used to attract even more new customers.
 Today’s most successful companies are using training automation to create a high-touch experience for clients that engages and motivates them to stay with the solution over the long term.